-- The staff continued to receive ongoing Professional development, at staff meetings, based on curriculum planning (using the Religious Education Curriculum Renewal Framework), church calendar and continued support in providing children with rich and meaningful learning opportunities and assessments. - Teachers and their class were responsible for planning Thursday weekly parish masses and leading the community in prayer and song. - The Junior School teachers continued to use the "Good Shepherd Experience" (Godly Play) to present Scripture to students.
-This approach allows children to engage in dialogue with the stories. - All classroom teachers had a prayer table, prayer cloths (reflecting church seasonal colours), bibles, candles and symbols to assist in providing meaningful and reflective prayer sessions. - Facilitated planning with the Religious Education Leader was introduced at the end of school terms to assist each year level to plan rich inquiry-based units for the following term.
+- The staff continued to receive ongoing Professional development, at staff meetings, based on curriculum planning (using the Religious Education Curriculum Renewal Framework), church calendar and continued support in providing children with rich and meaningful learning opportunities and assessments. - Teachers and their class were responsible for planning Thursday weekly parish masses and leading the community in prayer and song. - All classroom teachers had a prayer table, prayer cloths (reflecting church seasonal colours), bibles, candles and symbols to assist in providing meaningful and reflective prayer sessions. - Facilitated planning with the Religious Education Leader occurred at scheduled Professional Learning Team (PLT) meetings during the term and at the end of school terms to assist each year level to plan rich inquiry-based units for the following term.